filter image

 Between birth and up to two years of age, children are mostly content to interact with trusted adults to have their primary needs met, forming close bonds of trust.

-From about two years children may still spend play time independently discovering their world, before they are cognitively aware of the desire to interact with peers.
+From about two years children may still spend playtime independently discovering their world before they are cognitively aware of the desire to interact with peers.

-Much of children's early social experience and exchange with their peers begins roughly around three to four years of age, as they begin to show interest in not only similar activities, but the children playing with them also.
+Much of children's early social experience and exchange with their peers begins roughly around three to four years of age, as they begin to show interest in not only similar activities but the children playing with them also.

-Each year a theme is selected that is celebrated nationally each October from one of the articles of the United Nations Convention on the rights of a child.
+Each year a theme is selected that is celebrated nationally each October from one of the articles of the United Nations Convention on the Rights of a Child.

 Whichever stage of their education they are currently at, and the next to come, it provides a welcome opportunity for children to fully participate in not only their cognitive learning but also their social and emotional development, through engagement with others.

-There are many free resources and more information is available to assist in planning events to celebrate the joy of childhood and to continue raising awareness about the importance of this for children throughout the worl, often found in your local government areas.
+There are many free resources and more information is available to assist in planning events to celebrate the joy of childhood and to continue raising awareness about the importance of this for children throughout the world, often found in your local government areas.

 Related Articles